1982 National League Championship Series: Aftermath

 The 1983 season represented more promise and heartbreak for Atlanta.
 The Braves were 71–46 on Saturday, August 13, after beating the Los Angeles Dodgers 8–7 on a Bob Watson walk-off home run in the bottom of the ninth.
 The Braves were 6 1/2 games ahead of the Dodgers at this point and things were looking good for them.
 However, during next series with the Padres, the Braves would lose their cleanup hitter Bob Horner to a season-ending wrist injury.
-Horner was batting .303 with 20 homers at that point and his loss would prove to be a disaster for the Braves.
+Horner was batting .303 with 20 homers at that point and his loss would prove to be a disaster for the team.
 After Horner's injury the Braves spiraled the rest of the way in August and early September and were soon overtaken by the Dodgers.
 With a chance to get within a one game of the now first-place Dodgers, Atlanta led Los Angeles 6–3 going into the bottom of the ninth during an afternoon game on at Dodger Stadium on Sunday, September 11.
 However, in what turned out to be one of the games of the season, Los Angeles rallied to win 7–6, thanks to an R.J.
 Reynolds' walk-off suicide squeeze, thus extending their division lead to three games.
 This effectively won the Dodgers the NL West, as the Braves were not able to make up the three games in the standings the rest of the way.
 Atlanta did not seriously compete again for the NL West until 1991, where they would this time best Los Angeles in a close race to the last weekend of the season.

 The collapse of the Braves '83 season was not the fault of Dale Murphy, who hit .327 in September with 10 home runs.
 He was rewarded with his second straight National League MVP award, solidifying himself as one of the best hitters in the early 1980s.

 From 1991 to 2005 (excluding the strike-shortened 1994 season), the Braves made the postseason every year.
-In comparison, in their first 24 years in Atlanta (1966–1990), the Braves made the postseason just twice (1969 and 1982).
+In comparison, in their first 24 years in Atlanta (1966–1990), the Braves made the postseason just twice (1969 and 1982) and were swept both times.

-Joe Torre would later manage the Cardinals from 1990 to 1995, before leading the Yankees to four World Series championships from 1996 to 2007.
+Joe Torre would later manage the Cardinals from 1990 to 1995, before leading the Yankees to four World Series championships from 1996 to 2007, including defeating the Braves in six games in the 1996 Fall Classic.
 For his success with the Yankees, Torre was inducted into the National Baseball Hall of Fame in 2014.

 The Braves would avenge their 1982 National League Championship Series loss 14 years later during the 1996 National League Championship Series when Atlanta became just the sixth team in MLB history to come back from a 3–1 series deficit in the postseason.
 The two teams met again three other times during the postseason; in the 2000 National League Division Series, 2012 National League Wild Card Game, and 2019 National League Division Series, with the Cardinals winning all three match-ups.